 The major Xpenology updates usually take a little longer to be distributed, but again, if you just wait for the community to post feedback and get all the bugs worked out, you can update whenever you’re ready.
 There is no rush.
 I typically stay on the older working versions until a major release is out.

 Is Xpenology Stable?

-As a person interested using Xpenology you should keep in mind, that this is not an official Synology release.
-Although it’s based on the official Synology DSM which is the same as whats found on the actual Synology devices, it’s not officially supported by Synology.
+As a person interested in using Xpenology, you should keep in mind that this is not an official Synology release.
+Although it’s based on the official Synology DSM, which is the same as what’s found on the actual Synology devices, it’s not officially supported by Synology.
 You could get support from the community for this software, but not from the company itself.
-Typically once you’re up and running things are very stable without any issues but just know that calling support is not an option when you’re not running on an official Synology device.
+Typically, once you’re up and running, things are very stable without any issues but just know that calling support is not an option when you’re not running on an official Synology device.

-If you’re a do-it-yourselfer, then Xpenology would is a great and cheap solution for a home project.
-If you’re looking for a reliable OS for a business level NAS, I would advise you to purchase a real Synology device.
-You will not be disappointed and the cost is well worth it.
-Synology has continued to innovate a lot faster than most companies in this space and they even have several mobile apps that play along nicely with their devices.
+If you’re a do-it-yourselfer, then Xpenology is a great and cheap solution for a home project.
+If you’re looking for a reliable OS for a business-level NAS, I would advise you to purchase a real Synology NAS.
+You will not be disappointed.
+The cost is well worth it.
+Synology has continued to innovate a lot faster than most companies in this space.
+They even have several mobile apps that play along nicely with their devices.

 Have a look at our most popular articles: